The Requests page in PushMetrics, with the conversation list on the left and an open conversation on the right

 Tasks

-A short to-do list the agent is working through, with checkmarks for what's done and an "In Progress" badge on whatever it's working on right now.
+A short to-do list the agent's working through.
+Checkmarks mark what's finished; an "In Progress" badge sits on whatever's happening right now.

 Conversations as tickets

-Every conversation is also a ticket under the hood.
-That's why each one carries a few extra fields, the same way a help desk ticket would.
-It's the trick that lets you keep web chats, Slack threads, and scheduled runs in one place without things getting tangled.
+Under the hood, every conversation is also a ticket.
+That's how each one ends up with a few extra fields straight out of help-desk territory.
+It's also what lets you keep web chats, Slack threads, and scheduled runs in one place without losing track of which is which.

 Title